Gaurav-Kushwaha-1225/NeurIPS-Open-Polymer-Prediction-2025/README.md

 Despite achieving a strong public leaderboard score of 0.065 with my GNN ensemble, I made a critical error on the final submission day that cost me the competition.

-On the last day of the competition, influenced by discussion threads suggesting that models performing poorly on the public leaderboard (which used only ~8% of test data) might perform better on the private leaderboard (remaining ~92%), I decided to submit a different, inferior model instead of my best-performing GNN solution.
+On the last day of the competition, influenced by discussion threads suggesting that models performing poorly on the public leaderboard (which used only ~8% of test data) might perform better on the private leaderboard (remaining ~92%), I decided to submit a different, inferior model (of 0.070 Public LB Score) instead of my best-performing GNN solution.

 ### The Reasoning (Flawed)
 - **Public Leaderboard Overfitting Concerns**: The competition discussion was filled with warnings about leaderboard overfitting due to the small public test split